|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Karasukojima Naval Armory as the 37th Type A Midget Submarine completed.
 Delivered to the Imperial Japanese Navy (IJN) as HA-37 Type A Midget Submarine.

 On November 13, 1942 Japanese submarine I-20 embarks this midget submarine and departs Truk bound for Guadalcanal.
 That same day returns to Truk because the midget submarine suffered a malfunction.

 On November 19, 1942 at 3:00am Japanese submarine I-20 launches HA-37 roughly six miles off Cape Esperance on Guadalcanal.
 Aboard is commander Lt(jg) Miyoshi Yoshiaki with crew member PO1C Umeda Kiyoshi.
 A few minutes later, HA-37's steering system develops a serious oil leak but continues on the surface but fails to sight any targets.
 At 6:55am the damaged midget submarine was scuttled off Cape Esperance on Guadalcanal.

 Miyoshi and Umeda escape ashore and join Japanese forces on Guadalcanal.

+This submarine might be Type A Midget Submarine (Cape Esperance 1945).
+On January 4, 1945 USCGC Ironwood (WLB-297) began salvaging this submarine from a depth of 30' off Cape Esperance on Guadalcanal.
 Divers, working from a small boat, use a hose and crowbars to clear a space under the bow and stern of the submarine.
 On January 9, 1945 a chain sling is rigged around the bow for salvage.
 The identity of this 1945 salvaged midget submarine is unknown but possibly HA-8, HA-22 or HA-37.

 Combined Fleet - Midget Submarines in the Solomon Islands 1942